nRF24/RF24Log/docs/supported_specifiers.md

 // prints:     60176; INFO  ;exampleVendor;3.14
 ```

-@note Floats/Doubles will only use the precision quantity as the resolution of decimal places.
+@note Floats/Doubles will only use the precision quantity as the number of decimal places.
 Specifying quantity of insignificant zeroes on the whole numbers of floats/doubles is not supported.

-@note Octal and hexadecimal integers are padded with zeros.
-Characters and
-decimal integers are padded with spaces.